 Vita Institute for the Arts does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations and admissions policies.
 These activities include, but are not limited to, hiring and firing of staff, hiring and firing of independent contractors, selection of volunteers and vendors, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all members of our staff, students, volunteers, subcontractors, vendors, and clients.

 Vita Institute for the Arts is committed in all areas to providing a work environment that is free from harassment.
-Harassment based upon an individual’s sex, race, ethnicity, national origin, age, religion or any other legally protected characteristics will not be tolerated.
-All employees, including independent contractors, supervisors and other management personnel, are expected and required to abide by this policy.
+Harassment based on an individual’s sex, race, ethnicity, national origin, age, religion, or any other legally protected characteristics will not be tolerated.
+All employees, including independent contractors, supervisors, and other management personnel, are expected and required to abide by this policy.
 No person will be adversely affected in employment with the employer as a result of bringing complaints of unlawful harassment.

 Sexual harassment is behavior of a sexual nature that is unwelcome and offensive to the person or persons it is targeted toward.
 Examples of harassing behavior may include unwanted physical contact, foul language of an offensive sexual nature, sexual propositions, sexual jokes or remarks, obscene gestures, and displays of pornographic or sexually explicit pictures, drawings, or caricatures.
 Use of the employer’s computer system for the purpose of viewing, displaying, or disseminating material that is sexual in nature may also constitute harassing behavior.